Sulaxan/gnome-clicker/README.md

 -   A Perk Shop to buy various perks
     -   `Auto Gen` perk to auto generate Gnomes
-    -   `Big Gnome` perk to get more gnomes per click
+    -   `Big Gnome` perk to get more Gnomes per click
 -   An Activity Log, containing game related, system, etc. messages
 -   A menu for how to play Gnome Clicker
 -   ... and of course, a button to click to generate Gnomes